 - Set up a meeting with me at least a month before your deadline and ask if I’m comfortable writing a great letter of recommendation for you.
 If I have reservations, I’ll tell you.
 If I say no, respect the decision; a bad or ambivalent letter of recommendation is far worse than no letter.

 - I need a minimum of two weeks to write a good letter of recommendation.
-Before that two-week window begins, I should have an email with all of the following materials in my inbox:
+Before that two-week window begins, please make sure to share all of the following info with me:

 - An up-to-date CV

-- A detailed description of what you’re applying for!
+- A detailed description of what you’re applying for — this let’s me shape the letter for what you need.
 If a link is available for additional information online, include that.

 - A paragraph that explains why you think this particular opportunity is well-suited to you.
 What are your career goals?
 What will you bring to this opportunity?
 What will you gain from it?
 How will it help propel your career forward?
 You can add to this if there is particular information that you think I should know about or include in the letter.